LTUC/amman-dotnet-401d2/Curriculum/Class10/Resources/STACKSQUEUES.md

 and then re-assign the `Top` to newly added node.

 Let's walk through the steps:
-1. First, You should have the node that you want to add.
+1. First, you should have the node that you want to add.
 Here is an example of a Node that we want to add to the stack.

 ![Singly Linked List](assets/pushStack1.PNG)